Good SFT Optimizes for SFT, Better SFT Prepares for Reinforcement Learning: Introduction

-We evaluate \name and its variants on reasoning games and math benchmarks across 6 different models of various sizes: Qwen3-Base-0.6B; 1.7B; 4B and 8B~\cite{yang2025qwen3technicalreport}, Qwen2.5-1.5B-Math~\cite{yang2024qwen25} and DeepSeek-Distill-Qwen-1.5B~\cite{Guo_2025}.
+We evaluate \name and its variants on reasoning games and math benchmarks across 6 different models of various sizes: Qwen3-Base-0.6B; 1.7B; 4B and 8B~\citep{yang2025qwen3technicalreport}, Qwen2.5-1.5B-Math~\citep{yang2024qwen25} and DeepSeek-Distill-Qwen-1.5B~\citep{Guo_2025}.
 Using an SFT–RL pipeline that varies only the SFT-stage objectives, \name and its variants consistently improve \emph{post-RL} performance over strong baselines.
-Comparing checkpoints finetuned from Qwen3-1.7B-Base using \name versus canonical SFT on the same data, the former outperform the latter by by $40\%$ absolute accuracy on logic games, and achieve a $14\%$ Pass@8 gain on AIME-25~\cite{matharena} (See~\S\ref{sec:results}).
-Moreover, our analysis shows that \name-initialized models undergo less parameter drift during RL~\S\ref{sec:analysis}.
+Comparing checkpoints finetuned using \name versus canonical SFT on the same data, the former outperforms the latter by up to $+25$ pp absolute Pass@1 on SynLogic logic games (Qwen3-1.7B-Base, $13.1\%\to 38.3\%$; Table~\ref{tab:synlogic_enigmata}) and up to $+30$ pp Pass@8 on AIME-25~\citep{matharena} (DS-Qwen-1.5B, $5\%\to 35\%$; Table~\ref{tab:math_results}).
+Moreover, our analysis shows that \name-initialized models undergo less parameter drift during RL~(\S\ref{sec:analysis}).
+The takeaway is simple: \emph{a good offline stage should not optimize for offline accuracy, but prepare the policy for the RL that follows}. \name is one concrete instantiation of this principle.